petbrain/petway/README.md

 * `DEBUG`: debug build (XXX not fully implementeded in cmake yet)
 * `PW_WITHOUT_ICU`: if defined (the value does not matter), build without ICU dependency

+The library is built with Clang 19.
+Previous versions may have bugs in generics.
+Not tested with GCC yet.

 ## PW values

 All values are 128 bit wide.
 The basic values, such as null, boolean, integer, etc.